mauric/mauric.github.io/_posts/2023-10-19-Why-writing-every-day.md

 # Why start writing every day?

-The practice of writing every day make a positive difference in how we think and express ourselves.
-Writing is associate with a better capacity of organize a set of complex, abstract and disordered ideas.
-They can be inner thoughts of external uncompleted information that need to be processed.

 The daily practice of writing has a positive effect on how we think and express ourselves.
 Writing is associated with a better ability to organize a series of complex, abstract, and disorganized ideas.
  These may be internal thougths or external information that needs to be processed.

-Writing is a form of self-expression and allows you to communicate your thoughts and ideas in clear and meaningful way.
-Ultimately, if you are to craft your words precisely not only thinking in what you want to express but to change how your readers (if you have them) think you will be able to create original value with your writing.
+Writing is a form of self-expression and allows you to convey your thoughts and ideas in clear and meaningful way.
+If you formulate your words precisely, thinking not only in what you want to express, but also about changing the way your readers think (if you have any), you can create original value with your writing.

 Never underestimate the power of words.
 The ability to communicate high quality ideas is an incredible valuable asset.